simbaaf/coding-challenge/README.md

 A Small Application building With Vuejs, it's Contain all trending Repositories that were created in last 30 days

-# Technologies Used :confused: :
+# Technologies Used :gem: :

 - **Vuejs** : is an open source Framework of javascript for building user interface [Link](https://vuejs.org/).